What is counselling/psychotherapy

 Are your counsellors qualified?

 All our counsellors are qualified to at least Level 4 Diploma standard, have been enhanced CRB checked and regularly update their training.
-We insist that all our counsellors attend regular supervision and adhere to the BACP code of ethics.

 We also have some availability with associate counsellors at slightly reduced rates, these will be in the final year of their qualification and are held to exactly the same standards as our qualified counsellors.